 LC/MSMS analysis: The digested peptides are separated by caplliary C18 reverse phase column before being sent to the mass spectrometer for further analysis.
 A Thermo LTQ, Thermo LTQ-XL Orbitrap, Bruker amaZon or Bruker maXis is used for acquiring data.
 The length of LC graidents will be determined by the complexity of the final samples analyzed by MS/MS.

 Database Search on MASCOT: Collected data is searched on MASCOT against the the latest version of NBCI or SwissProt database.
 Data can also be searched against databases provided by the researchers in fasta format.

-1D Fractionation Proteomics Analysis (optional): For complex mixtures, the PSR recommends performing a 1D fractionation prior to digestion and LC/MSMS analysis.
-In this approach, the complex mixtures of proteins are separated on a 1D SDS PAGE and fractionated to reduce the complexity of samples submitted to LC/MSMS analysis.
-Each fraction is digested and then followed by LC/MSMS analysis separately; the results are then merged prior to bioinformatics analysis.
-As many as 1-2000 proteins in one sample have been identified using this approach.
+2D LC/MSMS Analysis (optional): For complex mixtures, the PSR recommends performing a 1D fractionation prior to digestion and LC/MSMS analysis.
+In this approach, the complex mixtures of proteins are separated on an online fraction column first to reduce the complexity of samples submitted to LC/MSMS analysis.
+Each fraction is trapped online and separated by a separation column for LC/MSMS analysis, separately; the results are then merged prior to bioinformatics analysis.
+As many as 2-3000 proteins in one sample have been identified using this approach.

 4. Quantitative Proteomics: The PSR offers both gel-based and non-gel-based methods to monitor protein differentiation expressions between samples.
 The PSR provides several approaches for the quantitative proteomics investigation.
 At least four biological replicated are required if statistical evaluation is needed.